ByteTools Logo

 Sources & References

-2. [2] Anthropic Claude Pricing - Official Anthropic API pricing for Claude 3.5 Sonnet, Claude 3 Opus, and Claude 3 Haiku including prompt caching discounts.anthropic.com/pricing
+2. [2] Anthropic Claude Pricing - Official Anthropic API pricing and model list.anthropic.com/pricing

 7. [7] Streaming & Token Limits - OpenAI API documentation on streaming responses and max_tokens parameter for cost control.OpenAI API Docs

-8. [8] Batch API Cost Savings - OpenAI's Batch API offers 50% discounts for asynchronous processing of bulk requests.OpenAI Batch API
+8. [8] Batch API Cost Savings - OpenAI's Batch API offers discounted pricing for asynchronous processing of bulk requests.OpenAI Batch API

 9. [9] Semantic Caching Implementation - LangChain documentation on semantic caching for reducing redundant API calls on similar queries.LangChain Docs